philc/book-notes/relationships/the happy sleeper - heather turgeon.md

     dim lamp in their room.
   * Keep the room cool.
 65-68F.
   * Early bedtime begets longer stretches of sleep.
   * Their bodies are programmed for early rising.
-So moving forward bedtime let's them stretch out their sleep.
+So moving forward bedtime lets them stretch out their sleep.
   * If parents come home right before their bedtime, it's very stimulating for the kids and impairs their ability to ramp down.